Raku/nqp/docs/ops.markdown

 Gets the type parameters used to parameterize the type.
 Throws an exception if the type is not parametric.

+# <a id="profiling"></a> Profiling

+## force_gc `moar` `jvm`
+* `force_gc()`

+Force the garbage collector to run.

+## mvmendprofile `moar`
+* `mvmendprofile(--> Object)`

+Turns off the profiler and returns data gathered.

+* `heap`

+  currently doesn't return anything. it does, however, cause one heap snapshot to be taken immediately.

+* `instrumented`

+The first element is an array of arrays with information about the types that have been allocated.
+At the moment of writing, this array appears to have information about objects that were created, but for which there is no allocation information.
+It has the following structure:

+    0                                  - array with type information
+    ├ 0 = 140415871842064               - unique ID for this type
+    └ 1                                 - hash with additional information
+      ├ repr => P6opaque                  - name of the REPR of this type
+      ├ type => Block                     - type object of type (aka, the .WHAT) ├ managed_size => 72                - size in bytes of instance
+      └ has_unmanaged_data => 1           - is there additional data on heap?

+The second element of the list returned by nqp::mvmendprofile, is a list of hashes, one for each thread on which data has been collected.
+It has the following structure (times are in microseconds, sizes are in bytes):

+    0                                 - hash with info of thread ├ thread => 1                       - OS thread ID
+    ├ parent => 0                       - OS thread ID of parent thread
+    ├ spesh_time => 0                   - amount of time spent in spesh
+    ├ start_time => 0                   - when thread was started
+    ├ total_time => 21004               - total time spent in thread
+    ├ call_graph                        - hash with first Callee info
+    │ ├ id => 140328666076608             - unique ID of this Callee
+    │ ├ first_entry_time => 0             - when Callee was first called
+    │ ├ inclusive_time => 2               - time spent here + all sub-Callees
+    │ ├ exclusive_time => 2               - time spent in this Callee
+    │ ├ entries => 97897                  - number of times Callee was called
+    │ ├ inlined_entries => 56757          - times called when inlined
+    │ ├ jit_entries => 6566               - times called when jitted
+    │ ├ osr => 1                          - times Callee was OSR'd
+    │ ├ name => foo                       - name of Callee (if available)
+    │ ├ file => gen/moar/BOOTSTRAP.nqp    - filename of Callee
+    │ ├ line => 2070                      - line of Callee in file
+    │ ├ allocations => (2)                - array with Allocations
+    │ │ ├ 0                                 - hash with Allocation info
+    │ │ │ ├ count => 100                      - number of allocations
+    │ │ │ ├ replaced => 1                     - scalar replacements stopping alloc
+    │ │ │ └ id => 140329083232016             - type ID
+    │ └ callees => (2)                    - array with Callees called here
+    └ gcs                               - array with Garbage Collections └ 0                                 - hash with GC info
+        ├ sequence => 0                     - ordinal number of GC
+        ├ start_time => 1964                - when GC was started
+        ├ time => 7222                      - time spent doing GC
+        ├ full => 0                         - whether or not a full GC
+        ├ responsible => 1                  - thread ID that triggered this GC
+        ├ promoted_bytes => 212960          - bytes promoted from the nuresery
+        ├ promoted_bytes_unmanaged => 54781 - additional bytes promoted
+        ├ retained_bytes => 76576           - bytes *not* promoted
+        ├ cleared_bytes => 3228716          - bytes cleared from the nursery
+        ├ gen2 => 18402                     -
+        ├ gen2_roots => 18402               - gen2 allocs rooted in nursery
+        ├ deallocs                          - array with Deallocations
+          ├ 0                                 - hash with deallocation info
+            ├ id => 140329080607960             - type ID being deallocated
+            ├ nursery_seen => 10                - seen before in a GC
+            └ nursery_fresh => 6                - *not* seen before in a GC

+## mvmstartprofile `moar`
+* `mvmstartprofile(hash $config)`

+Turns on one of MoarVM's profilers.
+The configuration must have a `kind` key that specifies which profiler will be turned on:

+* `instrumented`

+  takes no further configuration options. records call graph, garbage collection, and object allocation information.

+* `heap`

+  takes a path / filename in the `path` key. writes a snapshot of the heap's structure (objects and their connections) to the file every time the GC runs.

+If a profiler is already active, an exception will be thrown; only one profiler can run at a time.

 # <a id="serialization-context"></a> Serialization context